 This job requires complete quietness for a long stretch and an introvert is capable of that, making him/her the perfect candidate for the post of a video game artist.

 Median annual pay: The pay is about $50,800.

 8. Private chef

 A private chef spends most of his/her time in quietness.
 He/she works alone most of the time and this is a welcome development to him/her, especially if he/she is an introvert.

 Despite the fact that he/she may have to serve an audience, the introvert chef still only has to “interact” with foods, and not people, for a long period of time each day.

 Median annual pay: The pay is about $60,800 per annum.

 Being an introvert does not limit your ability to find a job and excel in it. all you need to do is to find the right kind of job for you.

-This post provides valuable ideas of best jobs for introverts in 2018; check them out and see which one fits you well.
+This post provides valuable ideas of best jobs for introverts in 2018 and beyond; check them out and see which one fits you well.

 Job Assessment Tests: How to Top Your Competition